amit909-prog/Stock-Price-Prediction-of-Apple-Using-Linear-Regression-and-Technical-Indicators/README.md

     * Open the `rgmodel.ipynb` file.
     * You can run all cells sequentially by going to `Cell > Run All` in the Jupyter menu.
 This will execute the entire analysis, model training, evaluation, and generate the plots.

-## Contributing

-Contributions are highly valued and welcome!
-If you have suggestions for improvements, new features, bug fixes, or alternative modeling approaches, please feel free to:

-* **Open an Issue:** Describe the bug, enhancement, or question you have.
-Provide as much detail as possible, including steps to reproduce bugs or clear descriptions for new features.
-* **Submit a Pull Request:**
-    1. Fork the repository.
-    2. Create a new branch for your feature or bug fix (`git checkout -b feature/your-feature-name`).
-    3. Make your changes and ensure the code adheres to the project's style.
-    4. Write clear and concise commit messages.
-    5. Push your branch (`git push origin feature/your-feature-name`).
-    6. Open a pull request from your forked repository to the main branch.

-Your contributions help make this project better and are greatly appreciated!

-## License

-This project is licensed under the **MIT License**.
-This is a permissive open-source license, meaning you are free to use, modify, and distribute the code for both commercial and non-commercial purposes, provided you include the original copyright and license notice.

-For the full text of the license, please refer to the `LICENSE` file in this repository.